Live From the Galapagos: What It's Like To Cruise These Islands Right Now

 La Pinta is one of three ships that Metropolitan Touring owns, and it's considered the mid-size option with 48 passengers.
 The two other ships are Santa Cruz II, which can carry 90 passengers and Isabela II, which has 40 guests.

 Metropolitan Touring's footprint goes beyond its three ships.
 The company often charters the ships to other lines – Santa Cruz II, for example, will sail under the Hurtigruten banner in 2022 – and works to supply others, such as Silversea and Lindblad.
-It's also helping AmaWaterways develop a river cruise on the Magdalena River in neighboring Colombia for 2023.
+It's also partnering with AmaWaterways to develop a river cruise on the Magdalena River in neighboring Colombia for 2023.

 We found that Metropolitan Touring stood out from some other cruise lines in two areas: shorter, more flexible itineraries that can be easily combined with a land trip in Ecuador and very active shore excursions that included hiking, snorkeling, kayaking and paddleboarding.